 For UNIX version, the users who have been registered in the Extended User Management function can use the Systemwalker Operation Manager functions.
-When you use the Extended User Management function, define users by seeing "2.5.3 Defining Users (When using Extended User Management Function) [UNIX]".
+When you use the Extended User Management function, define users by seeing "2.4.3 Defining Users (When using Extended User Management Function) [UNIX]".

-Also, using a Systemwalker authentication repository makes it possible to centralize user management for Systemwalker products that are associated with the Systemwalker authentication repository.
-When using a Systemwalker authentication repository, define users by referring to "2.5.4 Defining Users (When Using a Systemwalker Authentication Repository)".
+Also, with a user managed by OpenLDAP, you can use Systemwalker Operation Manager.
+When using a OpenLDAP, define users by referring to "2.4.4 Defining Users (When Using the LDAP) [UNIX]".